Analysis

 Algebraic Invariants

-The link group is presented in the same format as the fundamental group of a triangulation, and you are given the same tools to simplify it.
+All groups will be presented in the same format as the fundamental group of a triangulation, and you are given the same tools to simplify them.
 See the section on fundamental groups for further discussion of this.

 Tip